 While client security administrators manage user access for their organization, a number of Mediaocean staff members are authorized to view client data.
 This includes members of our Customer Experience, Engineering, Account Management, and Operations teams who provide support services.
 A more limited number of authorized staff members (primarily systems and database administrators) have ‘update’ access to client data.
 Mediaocean has a strict data maintenance policy requiring authorizations for any update to client data.

 The data fed into Mediaocean applications is transferred securely to production servers hosted at a data center or cloud hosting provider.
 For clients based in North America and Europe, these will be located in the United States; they are located within the Asia Pacific (APAC) region for clients in APAC / China.
 Mediaocean is fully responsible for the administration of these servers, and the data center’s / cloud hosting provider’s employees do not have access.

-The data is copied from this production environment into a Customer Experience environment accessible by authorized staff as described above.
-The authorized staff have write access to the Customer Experience environment to troubleshoot any reported issue.
+The data is copied from this production environment into a Customer Experience environment accessible by authorised staff as described above.
+The authorised staff have write access to the Customer Experience environment to troubleshoot any reported issue.
 Data residing in this environment will otherwise have the same protections as the production environment.